Voters have their say in five states. The results will shape key contests ahead of November.

 Michigan

-An open seat for the top spot in Michigan government has drawn nine candidates for the Aug.
+An open seat for the top spot in Michigan government drew a slew candidates for the Aug.
 7 primary election.
-Democrats are hoping to recapture the governor's mansion in the general election, and it's likely to be a toss-up come November.
-Current Gov. Rick Snyder, a Republican, is term limited.
+Current Gov. Rick Snyder, a Republican, is term limited, and Democrats are hoping to recapture the governor's mansion in the general election.

-Snyder endorsed Lt.
-Gov. Brian Calley in the GOP primary, while Trump endorsed the state's attorney general, Bill Schuette.
+On the GOP side, Bill Schuette, the state's attorney general, won the Republican nomination, handily beating Lt.
+Gov. Brian Calley and two other GOP contenders, according to the Associated Press.

-Trump's endorsement appears to have given Schuette a significant boost in the contest.
-On the Democratic side, Gretchen Whitmer, a former state Senate minority leader, is favored to win, according to a recent Detroit Free Press poll.
+Schuette’s victory came after an endorsement from Trump, which gave him a significant boost in the closing weeks of the race.
+Snyder had endorsed Calley.

 Two Republican businessmen are locked in a dead heat for a chance to take on Sen. Debbie Stabenow in the election Nov.
 6, according to a Detroit Free Press poll.
 Stabenow is heavily favored to win another Senate term.